 Shenaniganz leverages customer loyalty data to drive measurable revenue and win back their customers.
 They experienced a 542% increase in ROI from won-back customers after only two months.

 We use AI to streamline the process by automatically showing you when you need to reach out to win back your best customers.
 When we detect a lapse in visit frequency, your program will automatically reach out to the customer with a special offer to win them back.
-Not only do these offers encourage customers to visit again, they also lead customers to resume their normal visiting patterns.
+Not only do these offers encourage customers to visit again, but they also lead customers to resume their normal visiting patterns.
 Winback is proven to drive 49% of lapsed customers back to your business.

 The X Factor in customer loyalty is a data-based customer engagement platform that has robust data and focuses on rewarding your most valuable customers versus all of your customers.
 Gather data to understand who your customers are and how you can incentivize them to spend more, visit more and bring their friends to your business.